StormFireFox1/DeliveryBoy/README.md

 ## Usage:

-Fill `.env.example` into `.env and:
+Fill `.env.example` into `.env` and:

 ```sh
 yarn install
 yarn start
 ```

-Then, whenever you want to add a feed for the next ingest to send, send a `POST` request at `/ingest` with the following JSON body:
+Then, whenever you want to add a feed for the next ingest to send, send a `PUT` request at `/ingest` with the following JSON body:
 ```json
 {
     "title": "Title of Article",